 So, How to Reduce Stress-Related Back Pain

 The best way to treat stress-related back pain is to address the causes of the stress itself.
-Unfortunately, this often needs the prolonged period of therapy.
+Unfortunately, this often needs a prolonged period of therapy.
 And the back pain, in turn, can cause further stress to disrupt the results.
 Keeping this in mind, experts suggest to focus on the pain itself and treating it parallelly with stress management therapies.

 Here are a few tips on how to reduce stress-related back pain.

 - Stretch: Stress-related back pain is primarily created because of excessive muscle tension.
 Thus, stretching is incredibly helpful in reducing the pain.
 By stretching on regular basis, you can effectively reduce muscle tension and improve flexibility.
 This, in turn, reduces the pain a lot.

 - Pay attention to your posture: Bad posture is the number one reason for back pain.
 While you are stressed out, correcting your posture is the last thing on your mind.
 However, if you are suffering from back pain due to stress, paying close attention to your poster can go a long way in reducing the pain.
 Sit straight, walk with your head straight and you’ll see how these small changes can bring a lot of relief.

 - Exercise on regular basis: Exercise has duel effects when it comes to back pain due to stress.
 On one hand it improves flexibility and strengthens muscles, reducing back pain; on the other hand, it releases feel-good hormones in your body, relieving the stress manifolds.